duythnh/rockPaperScissors/README.md

 **_Rock Paper Scissors game_**
-Play 5 games
+Play 5 games.\
-Human or computer?
+Human or computer?\
-Inspect the console
+Inspect the console.\
-To see result
+To see result.